aj3423/SpamBlocker/README.md

 # Target Audience
 - :white_check_mark: For people who are more inclined to reject unknown calls.
 - For those who need to answer unknown calls, for example, salesmen or lawyers, etc:
-  - :white_check_mark: If your carrier supports STIR/SHAKEN attestation, or there is any public spam database for your country.
+  - :white_check_mark: If your carrier supports STIR/SHAKEN attestation, or there is any public spam database available for your country.
   - :x: Otherwise, consider using a blocker that has its own proprietary spam database.

 # How it works